flyteorg/flytesnacks/cookbook/core/extend_flyte/README.rst

 Flytekit natively supports structured data like :py:func:`~dataclasses.dataclass` using JSON as the representation format (see :ref:`Using Custom Python Objects <sphx_glr_auto_core_type_system_custom_objects.py>`).

-Flytekit allows users to extend Flyte's type system and implement these types in Python for types that are not simply representable as JSON documents.
-The user has to implement a :py:class:`~flytekit.extend.TypeTransformer` class to enable the translation of the type from the user type to the Flyte-understood type.
+Flytekit allows users to extend Flyte's type system and implement types in Python that are not representable as JSON documents.
+The user has to implement a :py:class:`~flytekit.extend.TypeTransformer` class to enable the translation of type from user type to Flyte-understood type.

 As an example, instead of using :py:class:`pandas.DataFrame` directly, you may want to use `Pandera <https://pandera.readthedocs.io/en/stable/>`__ to perform validation of an input or output dataframe